dosyago/dn/README.md

 <p align=right><small><a href=#toc>Top</a></small></p>

-### Is this free?
+### Is the software free?

-Yes this is totally free to download and use.
-It's also open source (under AGPL-3.0) so do what you want with it.
+Yes it is totally free (as in free beer) to download and use.
+It's also free (as in freedom) and open source (under AGPL-3.0) so do what you want with it.
 For more information about licensing, see the [license section](#license).

 <p align=right><small><a href=#toc>Top</a></small></p>